V1EngineeringInc/V1EngineeringInc-Docs/docs/mp3dp/index.md

 Make sure to calibrate your E steps to your extruder with the 100mm extrusion test.

-The part I spend the most time on is testing digonals.
-For example printing a large square on the bed, measuring the diagonals, and ensuring I am printing squares.
-This course adjustment is the postion of the X rail (it has some wiggle room in the 4 screws), the fine adjust ment is actually the XY belt tensions (if you tug on a belt you will see how it tweaks teh X rail position.
-From there the Y rails can be adjusted in relation to the Z rails.
-If you were to print somthing tall if it is leaning or not 90 degrees one of you Y rails can be moved up or down to compensate.
-I am able to get 150mm digonals in XY (flat), YZ (tall front to back), XZ (tall left to right) within 0.1mm with a few test prints.
-If you are not really printing dimensionally critical funtional parts, you can mostly skip this step.
+The part I spend the most time on is testing diagonals.
+For example, printing a large square on the bed, measuring the diagonals, and ensuring I am printing squares.
+This course adjustment is the position of the X rail (it has some wiggle room in the 4 screws), the fine adjustment is actually the XY belt tensions (if you tug on a belt you will see how it tweaks the X rail position.
+From there, the Y rails can be adjusted in relation to the Z rails.
+If you were to print something tall if it is leaning or not 90 degrees one of you Y rails can be moved up or down to compensate.
+I am able to get 150mm diagonals in XY (flat), YZ (tall front to back), XZ (tall left to right) within 0.1mm with a few test prints.
+If you are not really printing dimensionally critical functional parts, you can mostly skip this step.
 Make sure not to overtighten the belts, plucking them you should barely get a sound.
 Since it is doubled up, 1/16 turn of the tensions screws provides a lot of movement.
 You can easily stall your steppers with too much belt tension.

 ## Wiring and Electronics